transcodeninja/livepeer-exporter/README.md

 **GaugeVec metrics:**

-- `livepeer_orch_winning_ticket_amount`: This metric represents the fees won by each winning orchestrator ticket.
+- `livepeer_orch_winning_ticket_amount`: This metric represents the ETH fees won by each winning orchestrator ticket.
 It includes the `id` label representing the transaction hash of each ticket.
 - `livepeer_orch_winning_ticket_gas_used`: This metric represents the gas used in redeeming each winning ticket.
 It includes the `id` label representing the transaction hash of each ticket.
-- `livepeer_orch_winning_ticket_gas_price`: This metric represents the gas price used in redeeming each winning ticket.
+- `livepeer_orch_winning_ticket_gas_price`: This metric represents the gas price in Wei used in redeeming each winning ticket.
 It includes the `id` label representing the transaction hash of each ticket.
-- `livepeer_orch_winning_ticket_gas_cost`: This metric represents the gas cost of redeeming each winning ticket.
+- `livepeer_orch_winning_ticket_gas_cost`: This metric represents the gas cost in Gwei of redeeming each winning ticket.
 It includes the `id` label representing the transaction hash of each ticket.
 - `livepeer_orch_winning_ticket_block_number`: This metric represents the block number for each winning ticket.
 It includes the `id` label representing the transaction hash of each ticket.
 - `livepeer_orch_winning_ticket_block_time`: This metric represents the block time for each winning ticket.
 It includes the `id` label representing the transaction hash of each ticket.
 - `livepeer_orch_winning_ticket_round`: This metric represents the round in which each winning ticket was won.
 It includes the `id` label representing the transaction hash of each ticket.